oktadev/okta-blog/_source/_posts/2019-11-11-graphql-vue.md

 export default router;
 ```

-The `authGuard` constant defines a navigation guard.
-When the user is not logged in, this guard redirects the user to the Okta login page.
-In the router definition, the navigation guard is used to protect the `/olympics` route from access by unauthorized users.
+The `authGuard` constant defines a navigation guard that redirects an unauthenticated user to the Okta login page.
+In the router definition, the navigation guard protects the `/olympics` route from access by unauthorized users.

 This completes the implementation of the client.
 You can start the client by opening the terminal and running the following command.